 You might have expected the lobby of a hotel or airport to feel too distracting as a place to work… until you actually tried working there, perhaps during a corporate trip.
 Doesn’t it work surprisingly well?
 You could take cues for your office back home, such as by adding luxurious furniture.

-The staff at Maris are experts in designing offices and helping clients to notice unique, exciting possibilities like these.
+Find construction companies and interior designers that are experts in designing offices and helping clients to notice unique, exciting possibilities like these.